Rumsfeld v. Forum for Academic & Institutional Rights, Inc.: Background

 Many law schools had policies denying campus access to recruiters from employers who did not comply with their anti-discrimination policies.
 Objecting to the military's "Don't ask, don't tell" policy as discriminatory, the schools refused to permit military recruiters on-campus.
-Congress responded by passing the Solomon Amendment, which required colleges and universities receiving federal money to allow military recruiters onto their campuses in the same manner as recruiters for other employers.
+Congress responded by passing the Solomon Amendment, which required colleges and universities who receive federal money to allow military recruiters onto their campuses like recruiters for other employers.

-In Fall 2003, Forum for the Academic & Institution Rights, Inc. (FAIR), an association of law schools and law faculty asked the United States District Court for the District of New Jersey to enjoin enforcement of the Solomon Amendment on the grounds it violated their First Amendment rights to free speech and freedom of association.
+In Fall of 2003, Forum for the Academic & Institution Rights, Inc. (FAIR), an association of law schools and law faculty asked the United States District Court for the District of New Jersey to enjoin enforcement of the Solomon Amendment on the grounds it violated their First Amendment rights to free speech and freedom of association.
 The District Court ruled against FAIR.
 FAIR then appealed to the United States Circuit Court of Appeals for the Third Circuit, which found in November 2004 that FAIR had "demonstrated a likelihood of success on the merits of its First Amendment claims and that it is entitled to preliminary injunctive relief."

 Secretary Rumsfeld's position was represented before the Supreme Court by the Solicitor General, Paul Clement.
-FAIR's oral argument was presented by E. Joshua Rosenkranz.
+E. Joshua Rosenkranz presented FAIR's oral argument.